zubaer0/linux-course/README.md

 # linux-course
-Files related to the Computational Molecular Microbiology (linux module) MBIO4700 course by Abdullah Zubaer at the University of Manitoba.
+Files are related to the Computational Molecular Microbiology (linux module) MBIO4700 course by Abdullah Zubaer at the University of Manitoba.